Left at Albuquerque

 There was a shift in the background music—most people, even most Toons, couldn’t hear it, but Daffy had always been tuned into the soundtrack of his life and could usually guess when something was about to go down by the new motifs.
 This one sounded like…Egghead?

 Daffy lowered the reflector and half sat up, and sure enough, here came the little fellow riding on a bicycle, ringing his bell twice for attention.
 He pulled up alongside Daffy with a screech, reached under his coat, and pulled out a yellow envelope, which he handed to Daffy.
 Daffy flipped him a coin—he wasn’t sure of the denomination, that had never mattered, but it was silver—and ripped open the envelope.
 Inside, on equally yellow paper, was a telegram.
-(Daffy was at least vaguely aware that people didn’t really send telegrams anymore, but he’d never quite got the hang of text messaging, and neither had any other Toon he knew.)
-Anyway, this was good enough.
-Two lines of black text below the company header told him everything he needed to know.
+(Daffy was at least vaguely aware that people didn’t really send telegrams anymore, but he’d never quite got the hang of text messaging, and neither had any other Toon he knew.
+Anyway, this was good enough.)
+Three lines of black text below the company header told him everything he needed to know.

 COME TO LONDON ASAP